CHAPTER 1: General Provisions

 West Territory YWD Leader

-- One National Vice Leader from the Men’s and Women’s Divisions, if nominated by the Men’s Leader and Women’s Leader (respectively) and approved by the General Director.
-The term of these two Central Executive Committee members shall be one (1) year;
+- One National Vice Leader from each of the Men’s, Women’s, Youth, Young Men’s and Young Women’s Divisions, respectively, approved by the General Director.
+The term of these additional Central Executive Committee members shall be one (1) year; and

 The Central Executive Committee shall discuss and decide the following items: